The Cost of Comparison: How Social Media Impacts Your Finances

 Regular use of social media might have two major effects on your financial well-being.
 Primarily, it can increase expenditure and decrease savings because of a culture of competitiveness and consumerism.
-Spending impulsively or compulsively might be exacerbated by social media if you are always attempting to keep up with trends or purchasing things to satiate your emotional demands.
+Social media might exacerbate spending impulsively or compulsively if you are always attempting to keep up with trends or purchasing things to satiate your emotional demands.

-Individuals are heavily influenced by content creators who show off their hauls on social media; if it’s a dress, they want the same dress, and if it’s any other product, they feel like they need to have it.
-Influencers might have been paid to promote certain things on social media that they have not bought themselves, but we are lured into purchasing them because we like them.
+Social media content creators influence individuals who show off their hauls; They want the same dress if it is a dress, and they feel they need the product if it is any other product.
+Some influencers might have been paid to promote certain things on social media, even if they haven’t bought them themselves, but we are drawn to purchasing them because we like them.
 Hence, social media may serve as a snare for excessive spending, as it is easy to believe that you need to follow suit because everyone else is using it.

 Comparison, Pressure, and Debt Traps